mari-rufino-g/mari-rufino-g/README.md

 ### Hi, I'm Mari Rufino 👋

-- 🔭 I’m currently working on Ambev Tech as Associate Developer
+- 🔭 I’m currently working on Ambev Tech as Developer
 - 🌱 I’m currently learning react and data analytics
 - 😄 Motivated by challenges.
 Moved by lifelong learning
 - ⚡ In a sentence: I'm a curious self-learner passionate about learning.